MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-imported-query.md

 ---
 title: 'Visualize data from Azure Data Explorer with a Power BI imported query'
-description: 'In this article, you learn how to use one of the three options for visualizing data in Power BI: importing a query from Azure Data Explorer.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/15/2022
+description: 'In this article, you learn how to import a query from Azure Data Explorer and visualize it in a Power BI report.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/15/2022